biozz/whop.nvim/README.md

 # whop.nvim

 This is a NeoVim tribute to the amazing Mac app - [Boop](https://boop.okat.best/).
-The demo over there summarizes what this plugin does better than the thousand words, please watch it.

-This version uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) to pick commands.
-And then it uses entire buffer content as an input to the chosen command.
+This plugin uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) to pick commands.
+Then it uses entire buffer content as an input to the chosen command.
+After running the command, the buffer content is replaced with the result of the command.

+Here is a demo:

 [![asciicast](https://asciinema.org/a/wsJSeLEqNaHT8f3V6JH4NQRFr.svg)](https://asciinema.org/a/wsJSeLEqNaHT8f3V6JH4NQRFr)